Essential Gear for Bicycle Touring and Bikepacking

 Bags and Racks for Cycle Touring and Bikepacking

-Now we are almost in 2024 and so much has changed in these years in the world of bike travel, with an infinite array of new and hybrid setups to choose from.
+Now we are in 2026, and so much has changed in the world of bike travel over these years, with an infinite array of new and hybrid setups to choose from.

 Of course, we’ve updated this cycle touring gear and touring bike accessories article to reflect the latest trends, but you might also want to have a look at: